Program Overview

 Not included (this is not intended to be an exhaustive list): airfare; visas and visa application fees; personal and medical expenses; activities and admissions that are not program-related or referenced in the itinerary; lunches, beverages other than filtered water at meals; participant expenses that are outside of the program description, such as excess baggage fees and damage to hotels; expenses related to unforeseen circumstances, such as transportation strikes and natural disasters.

-What is the food like on this program?
+What is the food like in Japan and South Korea?

 Japanese cuisine is light and flavorful; it is meant to be eaten with the eyes as well as the mouth.
 Like many countries, Japan has a national cuisine and also has local specialties in each province.
 A basic in the Japanese diet is rice, they eat it with almost every meal and it tastes great.
 While many foreigners think of sushi first (and we will definitely eat some of the best sushi on earth!), it is just one of many awesome Japanese foods.
 Seafood is an important staple of the Japanese diet, but dishes containing pork, beef, and chicken are also common.
 Japanese also like to eat a lot of vegetables, they serve them steamed, grilled, or fried (Tempura).
 Ramen and other dishes involving soba, udon, or other noodles are also there for the tasting.
 Most dishes are easy to eat with chopsticks if you want to give it a try!